synka777/shlerp-cmd/docs/rulesystem.md

 This is how shlerp saves you time.

 ### 2. Components used by this system

-#### 1. Matching rules.
-There are two types of matching rules:
+The rulesystem works with two rule systems.

-- Framework rules:
+#### Framework rules:
 A full framework rule looks like this.
 When this type of matching rule is evaluated by shlerp, shlerp will verify the matching criteria that are defined into the "detect" section of the rule.
 The rule that have all of its criteria matched will be elected as the rule to be used when the backup will be done.
+Multiple frameworks can be detected at once.
 ```json
 {
     "name":"React_native",